sweet-delights/hybrid-platforms-conductor/README.md

 Nodes selection options:
     -a, --all-nodes                  Select all nodes
-    -b PLATFORM_NAME,                Select nodes belonging to a given platform name.
+    -b, --nodes-platform PLATFORM    Select nodes belonging to a given platform name.
 Available platforms are: ansible-repo, chef-repo (can be used several times)
-        --hosts-platform
     -l, --hosts-list LIST_NAME       Select nodes defined in a nodes list (can be used several times) -n, --node NODE                  Select a specific node.
 Can be a regular expression to select several nodes if used with enclosing "/" characters. (can be used several times).
         --nodes-service SERVICE      Select nodes implementing a given service (can be used several times)